ayferata/ayferata/README.md

 🔭 I have a master's degree in business administration from Okan University.

-📚 I’m currently learning frontend web development using Html, Css and Javascript.
+📚 I’m currently learning frontend web development using Html, Css, Javascript and java

 💻 Most of my time is spent coding